sanajitjana/leetcode/p/3698-split-array-with-minimum-difference/README.md

-# Split Array With Minimum Difference - [Leetcode Link](https://leetcode.com/problems/split-array-with-minimum-difference/)
+# Split Array With Minimum Difference - [Link](https://leetcode.com/problems/split-array-with-minimum-difference/)

 ## Question Description
 You are given a 0-indexed integer array nums of length n.